 Another essential check while the PC is open is ensuring that none of the other connections have come loose, especially anything connected to the motherboard, including power cables.
 Although not directly linked to the GPU fan, these types of connections can have an overall effect on the system, which is a bit like a microcosm where everything needs to work for the sum of its parts to function properly.

 A Little Oil Goes A Long Way

 Like any mechanical element, the fan bearings can lose some of their spinning capabilities over time, and the best way to remedy this is to refresh the motor with a drop or two of any standard machine oil or sewing machine oil.

 Remove the sticker on the top of the fan, pop out the protective plastic cap, and drop a small amount of oil on the bearings.
-Be sparring as a little can go a long way, while too much can ooze out onto the blades and, god forbid, onto the GPU below causing critical issues.
-Remember to place the cap back to contain the oil.
+Be sparring as a little can go a long way and too much can ooze out onto the blades and, God forbid, onto the GPU below, causing critical issues.
+Remember to place the cap back to hold back the oil.